Markets panic as virus drags down oil price

 So, does oil still run the world?

 Some say this is just stock market jitters, with investors scared of losing their money.
-In the real world, we are worried about the virus itself and its threat to health.
 The price of oil has risen and fallen dramatically many times in the last century, and the world has not come to an end.
-And if the virus means we travel less and buy locally, we may discover we don’t need oil quite as much as we thought.

 Others are less optimistic.
-The stark reality is we live in a world that runs on oil and we cannot change that overnight.
-It powers the trade, travel, and global transport networks that hold society together.
+The stark reality is that we live in a world that runs on oil and we cannot change that overnight.
 Silent factories in China and tankers full of unused oil may feel remote and unimportant right now, but they are early warning signs of harder times to come.

 - Oil is in all of our favourite things, including our clothes.
 Would you be prepared to give up fashion and only wear homemade clothes?